JetBrains/projector-installer/README.md

 - run `projector` as usual

 ### OpenBSD support
 projector-installer since ver.
-1.0.2 has _experimental_ OpenBSD support.
+1.1.0 has OpenBSD support.
 To run Projector on OpenBSD perform the following steps (tested on OpenBSD 6.8):